Home Element Metal Molybdenum

 Position of transition metal or chemical element Molybdenum in the periodic table

-Source of molybdenum
+Source of Molybdenum

 The metal molybdenum and tungsten have very poor amounts in the earth’s atmosphere.
 It is the 54th most abundant element in the Earth’s crust with an occurrence of 1.5 parts per million.